ycnnn/lab_automation/RamanFit/README.md

 Required libraries:`NumPy`, `Pandas`, `Modin`, `PyTorch`, `lmfit`, `tqdm`.

+**Supported materials:**

+Currently the code supports the Raman peak fitting of MoS_2.

+**GPU support:**

+Currently the code supports Nvidia and Apple M series GPU.
+If there is no GPU installed, the code will automatically run on CPU (potentially 10-100x slower).

 **How to use this script:**

 There are two ways to use this script, you can either run it on command line or inside a Jupyter notebook.